UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 <iframe src="/module7/charts/02/unnamed-chunk-5.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: When creating a combined charts the syntax for adding the legend interactivity is similar, but we need to add the selection to both charts since the legend belongs to both of them.
+Notes: The syntax for linking legend interactivity to a layout of charts is the same as to a single chart, but we need to add the selection to both charts since the legend belongs to both of them.

-We could do this one by one, or both at once as we do in this slide.
+We could do this one by one, or both at once as we do in this slide, and there is no difference in choosing one approach over the other.

 ---